innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 4. Many package titles appear to be duplicative (e.g. censusr's title "Collect Data from the Census API" is very similar to censusapi's  title of "Retrieve Data from the Census APIs").
 3. Some packages that deal with US Census Data do not have the word "Census" in their name or title (e.g. the choroplethr package).

-For these reasons, a novice R user might find it challenging to determine which R package, if any, can help them with their Census-related project.
+For these reasons, even an experience R user might find it challenging to determine which R package, if any, can help them with their Census-related project.

 Note that these issues might also lead to package duplication on CRAN.
 That is, a developer might create a package to solve a problem which an existing package already solves.